kassiebradshaw/AL0YSI0US/README.md

     currentFocus: "the relationship between behavior and enviornment",

-    funFact: "I was once a sponsored skater, No I will not do a kickflip to prove that "chicks" can skate...I will do a sex-change with a 180-360 degree variable depending on my mood.
+    funFact: "I was once a sponsored skater, No I will not do a kickflip to prove that "chicks" can skate...I will do a sex-change with a 180-360 degree body variable depending on my mood.
 Give me twenty bucks and I'll do it with my eyes closed. -love always, a healthy ego."

 };
 ---!>